 The 30-year Fixed Rate is certainly the gold standard, but do you need a loan for 30 years?
 If you don’t, it could be wise to consider an Adjustable Rate Mortgage if the ARM rate is lower.

 There are many reasons that you might not have your mortgage for 30 or even 15 years…and this isn’t information you will have unless you have a crystal ball.
-The reasons you may not have your mortgage for 30 years are many…people trade up to larger homes, trade down to smaller homes, relocated by their employers, relocate to a different city, refinance to get a lower interest rate or to consolidate other debt, or to get cash to pay for home improvements, to remove an ex-spouse from obligation on the mortgage, and more.
+The reasons you may not have your mortgage for 30 years are many…people trade up to larger homes, trade down to smaller homes, are relocated by their employers, relocate to a different city, refinance to get a lower interest rate or to consolidate other debt, or to get cash to pay for home improvements, to remove an ex-spouse from obligation on the mortgage, and more.

 The most common types of Adjustable Rate Mortgages have a fixed period of 5, 7, or 10 years.
 This number represents the number of years where the interest rate is constant at the initial interest rate.
 After that period is over they begin to adjust, and continue to adjust annually.
 After careful consideration, many people choose Adjustable Rate Mortgages that match the time period they expect to own the home – if they benefit from a significant cost savings vs. a Fixed Rate.